shankar-dh/Vertex-AI-Training-and-Serving/README.md

 - **Step 2: Set Up Google Cloud CLI**
     1. Install and initialize the Google Cloud CLI to authenticate and interact with Google Cloud services from the command line.
+        ```bash
+        gcloud auth login
+        gcloud config set project [YOUR_PROJECT_ID]
+        ```

 - **Step 3: Configure Docker for GCR**
-    1. Authenticate Docker with GCR using the following command:
+    1. Give the service account (the one you used for dvc which has bucket access) Artifact Registry Administrator permissions to the project:
+    Go to IAM & Admin > IAM and add the service account.
+Find your service account in the list of service accounts and click the pencil icon to edit.
+Add the Artifact Registry Administrator role to the service account.
+Download the JSON key for the service account and save it as `key.json` in the root directory of the project.
         ```bash
-    gcloud auth configure-docker
+        gcloud auth activate-service-account --key-file=key.json
         ```
+    2. Configure Docker to use the gcloud command-line tool as a credential helper:
+        ```bash
+        gcloud auth configure-docker us-east1-docker.pkg.dev
+        ```

 - **Step 4: Create a GCR Account and Repository Folders**
-    1. In the Google Cloud Console, open the Container Registry.
+    1. In the Google Cloud Console, open the Artifact Registry.
-    2. Enable the Container Registry if prompted.
-    3. Create repositories using a naming convention for `[FOLDER_NAME]`.
+    2. Create repositories using a naming convention for `[FOLDER_NAME]`.

 - **Step 5: Build and Push the Training Image**
-    1. Navigate to the training image directory and run:
+    1. Navigate to the src directory and run:

     ```bash
-    docker build -t us-east1-docker.pkg.dev/[YOUR_PROJECT_ID]/[FOLDER_NAME]/train:v1 .
+    docker build -f trainer/Dockerfile -t us-east1-docker.pkg.dev/[YOUR_PROJECT_ID]/[FOLDER_NAME]/train:v1 .
     docker push us-east1-docker.pkg.dev/[YOUR_PROJECT_ID]/[FOLDER_NAME]/train:v1
     ```

 - **Step 6: Build and Push the Serving Image**
-    1. In the serving image directory, execute:
+    1. Navigate to the src directory and run:

     ```bash
-    docker build -t us-east1-docker.pkg.dev/[YOUR_PROJECT_ID]/[FOLDER_NAME]/serve:v1 .
+    docker build -f serve/Dockerfile -t us-east1-docker.pkg.dev/[YOUR_PROJECT_ID]/[FOLDER_NAME]/serve:v1 .
     docker push us-east1-docker.pkg.dev/[YOUR_PROJECT_ID]/[FOLDER_NAME]/serve:v1
     ```

-Replace `[YOUR_PROJECT_ID]` and `[FOLDER_NAME]` with your actual project ID and the folder names.
+    **Note:**
+    > Run the above docker bash codes inside the src directory. <br>

 5. **Building and Deploying the Model (`build.py`)**:
     - This script uses Google Cloud's aiplatform library to initialize the Vertex AI setup.